 Galion Community Foundation presents local scholarship awards

-The Galion Community Foundation (GCF) held a special, invitation-only ceremony to award twenty scholarships to Galion High School seniors May 7.
-The amount of scholarships presented during the evening totaled more than $33,000.
+The Galion Community Foundation (GCF) held a special, invitation-only ceremony to award more than twenty scholarships to Galion High School seniors on May 11.
+Scholarships presented during the evening totaled more than $43,000.

 “Every year we receive outstanding scholarship applications from the graduating seniors, and this year was no exception,” said GCF board member Dr. Sandra Powell.
 “We are pleased to present these awards annually and look forward to the great things these students will achieve.”

-The Galion Community Foundation (GCF) is a permanent, charitable foundation established to improve the quality of life for the area citizens.
-The foundation is designed to assist youth and recreational activities, education, health and human services, the arts, cultural and civic programs, environmental improvement projects, and other valuable area activities and services.
+The Galion Community Foundation (GCF) is a permanent, charitable foundation established to improve the quality of life for the area's citizens.
+The foundation is designed to assist youth and recreational activities, education, health, and human services, the arts, cultural and civic programs, environmental improvement projects, and other valuable area activities and services.

-“I want to thank the Galion Community Foundation for their unwavering support of Galion seniors for more than 60 years,” Galion Superintendent Jim Grubbs said.
+“I want to thank the Galion Community Foundation for their unwavering support of Galion seniors for more than 60 years,” Galion Superintendent Jennifer Allerding said.
 “Each year, our graduating classes receive an exceptional amount of scholarship dollars, and it all starts with the support of local organizations, like the GCF, and countless others.”

 For more information about the Galion Community Foundation, please visit galioncommunityfoundation.org.